pixelpark/puppet-ds_389/README.md

 ## Overview

-This module allows you to install and manage [389 Directory Server](https://www.port389.org/), create and bootstrap 389 DS instances, configure SSL, replication, schema extensions and even load LDIF data.
+This module installs and manages the [389 Directory Server](https://www.port389.org/).
+It will create and bootstrap 389 DS instances, configure SSL, replication, schema extensions and even load LDIF data.

-SSL is enabled by default.
-If you already have an SSL cert you can provide the cert, key, and CA bundle, and they will be imported into your instance.
-Otherwise, it will generate self-signed certificates.
+SSL is enabled by default using self-signed certificates, but existing SSL certificates may also be used and will automatically be imported into the 389 DS instance.

 Replication is supported for consumers, hubs, and suppliers (both master and multi-master), and there is a Puppet task to reinitialize replication.

 ## Requirements